DivinoAG/SuperClicker/docs/prd.md

 > so that I don't have to switch to the application window.

 - **Acceptance Criteria:**
-    1. A configurable hotkey (e.g., Ctrl+Alt+F6) is implemented to toggle the auto-clicker on and off.
+    1. The application uses the user-configured hotkey to toggle the auto-clicker on and off.
     2. The hotkey works even when the SuperClicker application is not the active window.
     3. The "Start" and "Stop" buttons in the UI are removed or disabled, as the hotkey is now the primary control.